Selection of students

 UAF will send you notification by e-mail when they have processed your application documents.

-At UTA the decisions on acceptance of international students are made by the school organising the programme.
-The number of accepted students is decided yearly by the School Board, based on the resources available in the school in question.
+At UTA the decisions on acceptance of students are made by the faculty organising the Master's degree programme.
+The number of accepted students is decided yearly by the Faculty Council, based on the resources available in the faculty in question.

-Student selection is based on the assessment of the combination of the applicants'
+Student selection is based on the assessment of the combination of your

-- their motivation to study in the programme they have applied to, and
+- your motivation to study in the programme they have applied to, and

 Previous work experience and other merits may also be taken into account in the selection of students.
 Programmes may also use phone, Skype or video interviews in the selection process.
 For more information on the procedures, please see the admission criteria for each programme.